Football at the 1971 Pan American Games

-The sixth edition of the football tournament at the Pan American Games was held in five cities in Colombia: Cali (main city of the Games) Cartago, Buga, Palmira and Tuluá, from July 31 to August 12, 1971.
+The sixth edition of the football tournament at the Pan American Games was held in five cities in Colombia: Cali (main city of the Games) Cartago, Buga, Palmira and Tuluá, from 31 July to 12 August 1971.
 Twelve teams divided in three groups of four did compete in a round-robin competition, with Mexico defending the title.
 After the preliminary round there was a final round.